Montana/manifest/README.md

 ### What are Docker Manifests, why do I need to use manifest?

-Any registry or runtime that claims to have Docker distribution v2 API/v2.2 image specification (this can easily be checked) support will be interacting with the various `manifest` types to find out the following things inside a image:
+Any registry or runtime that claims to have a certain Docker distribution image specification (this can easily be checked) support will be interacting with the various `manifest` types to find out the following things inside a image:

 1. What are the _actual_ filesystem content, (layers) will be needed to build the root filesystem for the container.